Job Openings at New York Folklore

-Ph.D. in Folklore and Folklife, University of Pennsylvania
+Ph.D. and M.A. in Folklore and Folklife, University of Pennsylvania

 B.A.
 Music and American Studies, Wesleyan University

-Ellen has worked at New York Folklore for over twenty years.
-As the CEO of New York Folklore, her responsibilities include grant writing, serving as managing editor of “Voices: The Journal of New York Folklore,” working with the New York Folklore Board of Directors, communicating with funders and potential donors and funders, and serving as spokesperson for the organization.
-She enjoys the variety of activities each day in her job and the people that she works with.
+Ellen McHale has served as the CEO of New York Folklore, since 1999, including the role of managing editor of “Voices: The Journal of New York Folklore,” working with the New York Folklore Board of Directors, communicating with funders and potential donors and funders, and serving as spokesperson for the organization.